MIKE SMITH’S HOT HUNDRED UK HITS

 1967.
 In the USA they issued several old music hall style

-songs, such as "I'm Henry VIII I am", which were very
+songs, such as "I'm Henry The Eighth I Am", which were very

 successful there.
 Such recordings were not issued in the